-UPDATE-RECORD-FROM-SLOTS - Update database from slots of view class object. function update-record-from-slots object slots &key database => slots A list of slot names in object.
+UPDATE-RECORD-FROM-SLOTS - Update database from slots of view class object. function update-record-from-slots object slots &key database =>

+'''

+object An instance of a View Class.

+slots A list of slot names in object.

 database A database object.
-This will default to the value of default-database. '''
+This will default to the value of default-database.

+'''